 Matt Franco: Infielder played from 1995-2003 with the Mets, Cubs and Braves.
 Radomski said he sold Franco steroids in 2000.
 Franco denies ever talking or meeting Radomski.

 Ryan Franklin: Cardinals reliever was suspended for 10 days in 2005 for violating the steroids policy while pitching for Seattle.
-Linked to Radomski in the Mitchell report, who said he purchased Anavar and Deca-Durabolin.
+Linked to Radomski in the Mitchell Report, which said he purchased Anavar and Deca-Durabolin.

 Jeremy Giambi: The younger brother of Jason Giambi, who played from 1998-2003, testified to the BALCO grand jury and was quoted by the Kansas City Star in 2005 as admitting to taking steroids.